distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 2. If ETH price is about to rise quickly and significantly --> be an ETH Holder (helping users to avoid ["impermanent loss"](https://finematics.com/impermanent-loss-explained/))
 3. If ETH price is about to drop quickly and significantly --> be a DAI Holder (preparing to buy back into the game at the right time)

+#### Hedge Based Strategies
+The risk of price changes (aka risk for "impernanent loss" (which might be better called "opportunity cost")) is something which currently prevents many liquidity providers from "going all in" to their specific range.
+An unopinionated hedge mechanism can neutralize this risk.
+Its assumption is that it does not know if prices go up or down but that prices go up AND down frequently - compare basic [Roulette Martingale Strategy](https://www.youtube.com/watch?v=zTsRGQj6VT4).

 #### Uniswap V3 Fee Calculator Based Strategies
 The following example implementation leverages the [Uniswap V3 Fee Calculator](https://uniswapv3.flipsidecrypto.com/) to apply "**flexible** concentrated capital" optimization:
 tbd

-#### Hedge Based Strategies
-The risk of price changes (aka risk for "impernanent loss" (which might be better called "opportunity cost")) is something which currently prevents many liquidity providers from "going all in" to their specific range.
-An unopinionated hedge mechanism can neutralize this risk.
-Its assumption is that it does not know if prices go up or down but that prices go up AND down frequently - compare [Roulette Martingale Strategy](https://www.youtube.com/watch?v=KiIe2LFue5s).

 ### Capital Efficiency Transparency
 People can check the **VoFarm Strategy Explorer** to learn about each strategy and its historic capital efficiency to decide into which pool / strategy they want to invest.